SANUWAVE Health, Inc. (SNWV) CEO Kevin Richardson on Q1 2020 Results - Earnings Call Transcript

 Also just so I'm clear, wound clinics have still been treating patients.
 They've still been using our device and are still helping patients, most importantly show fantastic clinical results with the dermaPACE System.
 So DFUs are not going away, they are only getting worse.
 We have had a great technology and we can help and we see tremendous demand, especially now as we have begun to figure out the reimbursement game a lot better and more effectively.

 I'll talk about home care right now.
 We are pleased to announce that we recently rolled out our home initiative for wound clinics, which allows the dermaPACE system to be brought into patients’ homes and treat their wounds.
 It is one of the only advanced therapies which is mobile and can be used in the home setting.
-You cannot role a hyperbaric chamber into someone's house.
+You cannot roll a hyperbaric chamber into someone's house.
 We are rolling this out in ten sites initially, but we have had a lot of interest from existing and more importantly, new accounts wishing to get our device so they can treat in the home.

 These clinics have seen volumes during COVID decreased 10% to 30% and many have had to look at furloughing staff.
 The dermaPACE mobile solution allows clinics to have their physician assistant or registered nurse treat patients, and they will receive 85% of what they would normally receive in the clinic.
 Not every office will use our mobile capabilities, but it does allow us to enter a new realm in paradigm and wound care.